databricks/lilac/docs/datasets/dataset_configure.md

 You can elevate certain text fields to _media_ fields, which are rendered large in the dataset viewer.
 They are the fields on which you can compute signals, embeddings, search, and label.
 You can also mark each field as markdown to use the markdown renderer.
-When ingesting data, Lilac will automatically elevate the longest string field as the media field.
+When ingesting data, Lilac will automatically elevate the longest string field as a media field.

 <img width="500" src="../_static/dataset/dataset_media_fields.png"></img>